yusufkandemir/LangFileManager/README.md

 // TODO: change variable to "protected_lang_files" or smth like that

-Tell LangFileManager what langfiles NOT to show, in config/admin.php, in the 'language_ignore' variable:
+Tell LangFileManager what langfiles NOT to show, in config/backpack/langfilemanager.php:

 ``` php
 // Language files to NOT show in the LangFileManager